sotormd/fmdl/README.md

 Manage a local library based on LastFM top tracks.

 Automatically downloads new tracks, updates metadata, and keeps your library in sync.

 # Requirements

-This app is packaged using [Nix](https://nixos.org/download/) for `x86_64-linux` targets.
+This app is packaged using [Nix](https://nixos.org/download/) for `x86_64-linux` and `aarch64-linux` targets.

 A LastFM API key is required.
 Create a LastFM API account [here](https://www.last.fm/api/account/create) and get an API key.

 # Usage

 ```console
 $ nix run github:sotormd/fmdl
 ```

-> Make sure you set the environment variables `LASTFM_API_KEY` and `LASTFM_USERNAME` either via the console or via a `.env` file in the current working directory.
+> Make sure you set the environment variables `LASTFM_API_KEY` and
+> `LASTFM_USERNAME` either via the console or via a `.env` file in the current
+> working directory.

 # CLI Usage